-GOP governors who turned down Medicaid money have hands out
+GOP govs who turned down Medicaid cash have hands out

 Des Moines, Iowa — Republican governors who turned down billions in federal dollars from an expansion of Medicaid under President Barack Obama’s health care law now have their hands out in hopes the GOP Congress comes up with a new formula to provide insurance for low-income Americans.